The Wind-Up Bird Chronicle

 "Thanks."

-"Looks like they put it together from scraps-making the maximum use of our limited
+"Looks like they put it together from scraps-making the maximum use

 natural resources."